Mobile App Analytics Fundamentals: Key Metrics to Monitor

 This is where mobile app analytics fundamentals will prove vital to your strategies.

 As you know, in anything to do with digital marketing, accurate analytics tracking is the crucial key to success.
-Knowing your metrics will unlock the forward steps you need to take not just in optimizing your apps, but also marketing them to your intended users.
+Knowing your metrics will unlock the forward steps you need to take not just in optimizing your apps, but also marketing them to your intended users, as we, a digital marketing agency, are doing it!

 The key metrics in mobile app analytics fundamentals